The complete $10$-tetrahedra census of orientable cusped hyperbolic $3$-manifolds: Introduction

 Throughout this paper, we assume triangulations consist of finitely many tetrahedra.
 If a cusped hyperbolic $3$-manifold admits an ideal triangulation, each tetrahedron has finite volume \cite[\S 2.5]{Dunfield:volume}, hence the volume of the manifold is finite.
 Conversely, any cusped finite-volume hyperbolic $3$-manifold has an ideal triangulation given by a refinement of the Epstein--Penner cellulation \cite[\S 5]{Martelli:intro}.
 Therefore, for cusped hyperbolic $3$-manifolds, being finite-volume is equivalent to admitting ideal triangulations, hence we drop the term finite-volume when talking about cusped hyperbolic $3$-manifolds admitting ideal triangulations.

 In general, it is unknown whether all cusped finite-volume hyperbolic $3$-manifolds admit geometric triangulations in the sense of \cref{subsec:triangulation} below \cite{LST:virtual}.
-However, when certifying hyperbolicity, \texttt{SnapPy} returns true if and only if it finds a geometric triangulation, therefore an immediate corollary of this paper is that \begin{corollary} All cusped hyperbolic $3$-manifolds ideally triangulable by at most $10$ tetrahedra admit geometric triangulations. \end{corollary} Furthermore, triangulations above can be minimal for orientable manifolds, see \cref{pr:min-geo}.
+However, when certifying hyperbolicity, \texttt{SnapPy} returns true if and only if it finds a geometric triangulation.
+Therefore an immediate corollary of this paper is that \begin{corollary} All cusped hyperbolic $3$-manifolds ideally triangulable by at most $10$ tetrahedra admit geometric triangulations. \end{corollary} Note that nonorientable manifolds are included here since they are included in \cref{th:candidates}.
+For orientable manifolds, the above result can be strengthened to \cref{pr:min-geo}.

 We briefly review the needed terminologies in \cref{sec:prelim}, then give detailed discussions in \cref{sec:creation} for the creation of the $10$-tetrahedra census, after which we give some applications of the extended census in \cref{sec:application}.
-All corresponding code and data are available at \cite{10-tets:dataverse,snappy_10_tets}.
+All corresponding code and data are available at \cite{10-tets:dataverse}.